Traditional Jewish chronology: Brief history of chronology

 The Greek historian Timaeus of Tauromenium (c.
 365 BCE–260 BCE) introduced the system of reckoning by Olympiads.
 Nepos is generally acclaimed to have been the first Roman writer of chronography.
 He marks the birth of Alexander the Great in the 385th year after the foundation of Rome, giving also the names of the consuls for that year.
 Rome's founding, or what is known as "A.U.C.," ab urbe condita, "from the foundation of the city [of Rome]," is fixed by Nepos, as also by Polybius, as falling in "the second year of the seventh Olympiad," a year corresponding roughly with 751/0 BCE.
 Like ancient Hebrew writers of history, their delineations of imperial chronology were centered mostly around provincial, or local, history.

 Josephus, when bringing down the regnal years of the Babylonian kings who feature highly in Israel's history, cites the third book of Berossus.

-Manetho, who was a high priest and scribe of Egypt, copied down from the ancient Egyptian inscriptions a chronological list of eight early Persian kings for Ptolemy Philadelphus (266 BCE – 228 BCE), beginning with Cambyses, the son of Cyrus the Great, and omitting only the magi's interim rule.
+Manetho, who was a high priest and scribe of Egypt, copied down from the ancient Egyptian inscriptions a chronological list of eight early Persian kings for Ptolemy Philadelphus (266–228 BCE), beginning with Cambyses, the son of Cyrus the Great, and omitting only the magi's interim rule.

-Suetonius' De vita Caesarum (Lives of the Caesars), Josephus' The Jewish War, and Epiphanius' On Weights and Measures (Syriac version), all have attempted to accurately portray the regnal years of the Roman emperors, and, despite their good efforts, there are still discrepancies between them.
+Suetonius's De vita Caesarum (Lives of the Caesars), Josephus's The Jewish War, and Epiphanius's On Weights and Measures (Syriac version), all have attempted to accurately portray the regnal years of the Roman emperors, and, despite their good efforts, there are still discrepancies between them.
 These variants will invariably lead to discrepancies in the accepted chronologies.
 In Jerome's Chronici Canones (Chronicle) which he completed in 381 CE, the first regnal year of Julius Caesar, the first Roman emperor: Romanorum primus Caius Iulius Caesar, is marked as 48 BCE, but which Jerome in his original document had written in Roman numerals and given only the number of the Olympiad for events, and no more.
 Indeed, the corresponding BCE dates which are now present in this work are only the additions of the modern editor, Rudolf Helm.